Reading at Our School

 Download our Top Tips for Parents leaflet here.

-Guided reading using Project X books published by OUP and the John Murray scheme takes place daily across the school and children love being able to read with an adult.
-Children look through a book at a suitable level and discuss what they think might happen.
-Children remind each other what to do if they get stuck on a word before reading.
-After a while, they stop and take part in a discussion about the book and this is the best part!
-Through the John Murray scheme in KS2, children are immersed in the text all week as they are orientated through it by reading the text and beginning tp understand it.
-Then, they reorientate themselves with the text and begin to unpick the vocabulary that is used within it.
-On the third day, they practice their higher order reading skills before applying these skills on the fourth day.
+Guided reading is taught using an approach constructed with reading expert John Murray and takes place daily across Key Stage 2; children love being able to read with an adult.
+Through the John Murray scheme in Key Stage 2, children are immersed in the text all week as they are oriented through it by reading the text and beginning to understand it.
+They then begin to unpick the vocabulary that is used within it.
+On the third day, children practice their higher-order reading skills before applying these skills on the fourth day.
 Every four weeks, children are given a 'cold' read to apply their reading skills.

-A wide range of reading books are sent home twice a week and parents can write comments about how well their children are doing with the books at home.
+A wide range of reading books are sent home regularly and parents can write comments about how well their children are doing with the books at home.
 These books are from various book schemes to ensure a broad and balanced range of reading material and are placed in bands that get gradually harder as the children progress.
-They start with books which have no words to develop good reading behaviours and progress to complex fiction and non-fiction.
-When children become fluent readers, they move onto choosing their own books from the school library where they can browse and select a range of books.
+They start with books that have no words to develop good reading behaviours and progress to complex fiction and non-fiction.
+When children become fluent readers, they move on to choosing their own books from the school library where they can browse and select a range of books.
 This develops their skill of looking at books and making a quick summary based on a short reading time and the blurb on the back of books.

-We celebrate World Book day each year and love dressing in crazy costumes to promote reading.
+We celebrate World Book day each year and love celebrating books to promote reading.
 We also hold regular book fairs which are amazingly well supported by our fantastic parents who play such a big part in teaching their children to read.

 By the time children leave us, we aim to have developed fluent readers who are interested in reading as it is a key life skill for a successful future.